Skip to main content

 Depression and suicide

 There is no single reason why someone will attempt suicide.
 But certain factors can increase this risk.
-You are more likely to attempt suicide if you have a mental health disorder.
-Depression is the greatest risk factor.
+You are more likely to attempt suicide if you have a mental health difficulty.
+You have an even higher risk if you have depression.

-Signs that someone may be considering suicide include making final arrangements such as:
+Warning signs that someone with depression may be considering suicide include:

-A sudden lifting of mood may also be a sign.
-This could mean that a person has decided to attempt suicide.
-They may feel better because of this decision.
+• a sudden lifting of mood, which could mean that a person has decided to attempt suicide and feels better because of this decision

 Content supplied by the NHS and adapted for Ireland by the HSE